jessel7527/second-repo/second-repo/README.md

-I read the diection.
+I read the direction.
 This is my second-repo